What is Cloudy Pad ?

 *Estimations based on Azure US pricing as of September 2024.
 Exact prices may vary over time and by region.

-Google Cloud monthly cost estimations
+Monthly cost estimations

 Cloudy-Pad is free and open-source; however, charges may apply when using a Cloud provider.
 Typically billed resources: